PowerLoom/snapshotter-lite-v2/README.md

 However, it is recommended to use the Docker image as it is the easiest and most reliable way to set up the Snapshotter Lite Node.

 ### Using Docker
+NOTE: It is recommended to run `build.sh` in a screen or tmux session so that the process continues running even after you close the terminal.

 1. Install Docker on your machine.
 You can find the installation instructions for your operating system on the [official Docker website](https://docs.docker.com/get-docker/).

 2. Clone this repository using the following command: